2008 FIBA Africa Under-18 Championship for Women

-The 2008 FIBA Africa Under-18 Championship for Men (alternatively the Afrobasket U18) was the 10th FIBA Africa Under-18 Championship for Women, organized by FIBA Africa and played under the auspices of the Fédération Internationale de Basketball, the basketball sport governing body and the African zone thereof and qualified for the 2009 World Cup.
+The 2008 FIBA Africa Under-18 Championship for Women was the 9th FIBA Africa Under-18 Championship for Women, organized by FIBA Africa and played under the auspices of the Fédération Internationale de Basketball, the basketball sport governing body and the African zone thereof and qualified for the 2009 World Cup.
 The tournament was held from October 3–12 in Rades and Ezzahra, Tunisia and won by Mali.

 The tournament qualified both the winner and the runner-up for the 2009 Under-19 Women's World Cup.